On the support of Betti tables of multiparameter persistent homology modules: Acknowledgments

 \section{Acknowledgments}

-This work was partially supported by the Wallenberg AI, Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation.
-This work was partially carried out within the activities of ARCES (University of Bologna) and under the auspices of INdAM-GNSAGA.
+This work was partially supported by the Wallenberg AI, Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation, by the dBrain collaborative project at Digital Futures at KTH, by the Strategic Support grant of the Digitalisation Platform at KTH and by the Data Driven Life Science (DDLS) program funded by the Knut and Alice Wallenberg Foundation.
+This work was partially carried out by the second author within the activities of ARCES (University of Bologna) and under the auspices of INdAM-GNSAGA.